0x3F3F/0x3F3F.github.io/_posts/2018-10-14-CastYoutube.md

 I had originally used [mpv](https://mpv.io/), which was nice as it handled YouTube playlists automatically.
 But it isn't compiled to use the Raspberry Pi's hardware acceleration, so some videos were jerky.
-I tried (and failed) to recompile it with HW acceleration, but in the end decided to switch back to [omxplayer](https://github.com/popcornmix/omxplayer/).
+I tried (and failed) to recompile it with HW acceleration, so in the end decided to switch back to [omxplayer](https://github.com/popcornmix/omxplayer/).

 ## PlayVid Function